-This is important due to the storage area of your wood shop, capability of vehicle to carry and ability to overcome the sizes of wood which can be very heavy or big in size depending on species or type.
+This is important due to the storage area of your wood shop, the capability of the vehicle to carry, and the ability to overcome the sizes of wood which can be very heavy or big in size depending on species or type.

-The above chart doesn’t depict all the size just the most common sizes you may encounter.
-If you don’t have a vehicle which can haul a large size piece of wood you can have the hardware cut down the size of the wood.
+The above chart doesn’t depict all the sizes just the most common sizes you may encounter.
+If you don’t have a vehicle that can haul a large size piece of wood you can have the hardware cut down the size of the wood.

 Dimensional Wood – Dimensional wood is wood pre-cut down to project sizes.
 It mostly is the plywood and MDF types of wood.